norswap/autumn/doc/B4-custom-parsers.md

 - [`AbstractChoice`] — a parser whose match will be the same as one of its sub-parsers.

 Why three classes instead of one?
 It has to do with the visitor pattern and the [`Parser#accept`] method.
-This is covered in more details in [B6.
+This is covered in more detail in [B6.
 Visiting Parsers & Walking The Parser Graph][B6], but we'll cover the basics here briefly.

 When a specific override of [`ParserVisitor#visit`][visit] doesn't exist for your custom parser, the